vhx/api-documentation/source/includes/_resource.analytics.md

   <tbody>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>traffic</strong></td>
-      <td>Web traffic to your a VHX site across various devices and browsers.
-This report is for web traffic only including mobile browsers, but does not include App activity.</td>
+      <td>Web traffic to your VHX site across various devices and browsers.
+This report is for web traffic only.
+It includes mobile browsers but does not include Branded App activity.</td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>income_statement</strong></td>